patrickbucher/learning-rust/diary.md

 I now got a clearer picture of ownership, but still fail to get all the quizzes right.
 So I need to practice.

+Later on, I wrote my first productive Rust code: a utility to calculate 500 meter split times for rowing sessions called [rowcalc](https://github.com/patrickbucher/rowcalc), for which I used the [clap](https://docs.rs/clap/latest/clap/) library to parse command line arguments.
+I'll improve and extend the tool in the future, but it's a good start.

 # Day 4 (2024-03-28)

 I started reading chapter 4 on _Ownership_ in the Brown University version of